PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Empirical Evaluation for Image-Based Shortest Path

-As shown in Figure \ref{fig:war}, the two-stage method, \spo{} and \pfyl{} achieve comparable levels of performance in predicting the shortest path on the Warcraft terrain, while \pfyl{} obtains solutions that agree the most with the optima (i.e., highest Path Accuracy).
+As shown in Figure \ref{fig:war}, the two-stage method, \spo{} and \pfyl{} achieve comparable performance in predicting the shortest path on the Warcraft terrain.
+Among these methods, \pfyl{} achieves the highest path accuracy, indicating that its solutions align most closely with the given optimal ones.
 It seems that the Warcraft shortest path problem may not require end-to-end learning.
-However, it is noteworthy that \pfyl{}, despite lacking knowledge of the true costs, yields a competitive result, encouraging researchers to broaden the applications for end-to-end learning.
+However, it is noteworthy that \pfyl{}, despite the lack of knowledge of the true coefficients, produces a competitive result.
+This finding encourages researchers to explore a broader range of applications for end-to-end learning.